MonoGame/docs.monogame.github.io/articles/getting_started/packaging_games.md

 fi
 ```

-The Info.plist file is a standard macOS file containing metadata about your game.
-Here's an example file with required and recommended values set:
+The `Info.plist` file is a standard macOS file containing metadata about your game.
+Here is an example file with required and recommended values set:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>